 Did You Know?

-Each UAlberta faculty and department has an assigned Accommodation Planner.
+Each UAlberta faculty and department has an assigned Space Planner.
 We work closely with the space contact in each area to ensure university space is assigned fairly and effectively.

 Space is a university asset.
 Under the stewardship of the Vice-President (Facilities and Operations), space is managed centrally through Space Management.
 We allocate space to faculties and departments to meet their supported needs.